 Anthurium polyschistum is a slow to moderate growerer.
 Thus, it does not require frequent repotting.

-In addition, Anthurium polyschitum shows a few tell-tell signs signifying the need pf repotting.
+In addition, Anthurium polyschistum shows a few tell-tell signs signifying the need for repotting.
 They are;

 - Stunted, leggy, and dull growth